wintercms/docs/setup/configuration.md

 ### Domain driven environment

 Winter supports using an environment detected by a specific hostname.
-You may place these hostnames in an environment configuration file, for example, **config/environment.php**.
+You may place these hostnames in an environment configuration file, for example, `config/environment.php`.

-Using this file contents below, when the application is accessed via **global.website.tld** the environment will be set to `global` and likewise for the others.
+Using this file contents below, when the application is accessed via `global.website.tld`, the environment will be set to `global` and likewise for the others.

 ```php
 <?php